 As researchers learn more about how and why people develop TED, they can discover new targets for TED treatment.
 You may see new medications for TED that block IGF-R, like teprotumumab, that don't need to be given through an IV infusion.

 What medications have you taken for TED?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.